-For anyone who’s ever looked at social media analytics, you know there’s a bevy of different metrics that get reported—many of which seem pretty similar.
+For anyone who’s ever looked at social media analytics, you know there’s a bevy of metrics that get reported.
 Whether it’s clicks, likes, shares, comments, impressions, followers, etc., it’s easy for all the charts to blur together and get lost in the data.

-This metric is one of the most important that you can monitor, because it tells you exactly what kind of impact your social media is having on your overall site traffic.
-You can even break it down by network or date/time to get even better insights, and pinpoint which posts and social networks are performing best for you.
-If you notice a spike on a certain day or network, take a closer look at the posts you shared to get a better idea of what works well.
+This marketing metric is one of the most important that you can monitor, because it tells you exactly what kind of impact your social media efforts are having on your overall site traffic.
+You can even break your referral traffic down by network or date/time to get even better insights, and pinpoint which posts and social networks are performing best for you.
+If you notice a spike on a certain day or network, take a closer look at the posts you shared to see what works well so you can leverage similar content in the future to analyze whether it consistently performs well.

 What’s the big deal about clicks?
-To put it simply, 1 click = 1 person you’ve convinced that your content was worth spending their time on.
-Even if they don’t “like” your post, you share your content hoping people will read it, and that’s what a click indicates.
-People might like your post simply because they like your brand, but they won’t click on something unless they’re truly intrigued to learn more.
-The more clicks your posts are getting, you know you’re doing a good job sharing content people want to read.
-If clicks are down, take a closer look at the content you’re sharing, while also taking a look at the time they’re posted.
-Just don't resort to clickbait!
+To put it simply, 1 click = 1 person who’s been convinced that your content was worth spending time on.
+People won’t click on something that may take them away from their news feed unless they’re truly intrigued to learn more.
+The more click-throughs your posts are getting, the more you know you’re doing a good job sharing content people want to read.
+If clicks are down, take a closer look at the content you’re sharing.

 Comments and Replies